SaaS Subscription Agreement: Everything You Need to Know

 In addition to availability commitments on the SaaS application, the vendor will often warrant that the software will perform substantially, or in all material respects.
 This is in agreement with applicable documentation or specifications.
 There is no time limit when the customer is paid up for an annual subscription plan.
 Remedies can be rather limited and may be limited only to agreement termination if the performance doesn't meet the warranty terms, and the vendor is unable to correct it.
 At a minimum, there is a reasonable expectation of a prorated refund for the unused subscription period.

 If you need help with a SaaS subscription agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.